rmrsk/EBGeometry/Sphinx/source/ImplemBVH.rst

 *  ``PartitionerT`` is the partitioner function when splitting a leaf node into ``K`` new leaves.
    The function takes an list of primitives which it partitions into ``K`` new list of primitives, i.e. it encapsulates :eq:`Partition`.
-   As an example, we include the *spatial split* partitioner that is provided for integrating BVH and DCEL functionality.
+   As an example, we include a partitioner that is provided for integrating BVH and DCEL functionality.

    .. literalinclude:: ../../Source/EBGeometry_DcelBVH.hpp
       :language: c++
-      :lines: 74-77, 82-137
+      :lines: 100-121

    In the above, we are taking a list of DCEL facets in the input argument (``PrimitiveList<T>`` expands to ``std::vector<std::shared_ptr<const FaceT<T> >``).
    We then compute the centroid locations of each facet and figure out along which coordinate axis we partition the objects (called ``splitDir`` above).
    The input primitives are then sorted based on the facet centroid locations in the ``splitDir`` direction, and they are partitioned into ``K`` almost-equal chunks.
    These partitions are returned and become primitives in the new leaf nodes.

-   There is also en example of the same type of partitioning for the BVH-accelerated union, see `UnionBVH <doxygen/html/classUnionBVH.html>`_
+   There is also an example of the same type of partitioning for the BVH-accelerated union, see `UnionBVH <doxygen/html/classUnionBVH.html>`_

 In general, users are free to construct their BVHs in their own way if they choose.
 For the most part this will include the construction of their own bounding volumes and/or partitioners.